Change cookie settings

 We will keep personal data as required by applicable laws and regulations and in accordance with our data retention policy.

 Changes to this policy

-We may make changes to this data protection policy at any time.
+We may make changes to this data protection notice at any time.
 Any changes we make will be posted on this page and, where appropriate, notified to you in writing.
-Please refer back to this page regularly to see any changes or updates to this policy.
+Please refer back to this page regularly to see any changes or updates to this notice.

 All queries relating to our use of your information should be addressed to the Marketing Team, Martin Currie, Saltire Court, 20 Castle Terrace, Edinburgh, EH1 2ES or email email@example.com.

 If you are not satisfied with our response to any queries or complaints you raise with us or believe we are not processing your personal data in accordance with the Data Protection Laws you can complain to the Information Commissioner's Office.